IBM System/23 Datamaster: Hardware

 Its microprocessor is an Intel 8085 clocked at 3.07 MHz, with a bank system that enables allocation of 272 KB ROM and 128 KB RAM.
 The computer has four internal expansion slots.

 Intel 8048 microcontroller relabeled with IBM reference.

 Design and development of this machine was made mostly using off-the-shelf integrated circuits of that time.
-This means they used microprocessor and support ICs which were available on the market, as well as a dependence to the family of logical components of the 7400 series.
+This means they used microprocessor and support ICs which were available on the market, particularly the 7400 series of support chips.
 This marked a radical change for IBM, which previously had always used their own semiconductor families (like the SLT family).
 Even so, in order to deter third parties from producing clones, all components were relabelled with internal references determined by the company.
 This component redesignation is the main issue repairing this kind of machines, and as a consequence a large number of units remain with faults.

 This system's read-only memory originally used fourteen 8KB memory modules, for a total of 112KB.
 Not long after entering production, the computer was patched and two more memories of the same capacity were added to the motherboard, giving the system a total capacity of 128 KB.
 ROS, IBM's term to refer this kind of memory, Is numerated in order to be identified during the diagnostics.
 The Datamaster's ROM memory is prone to corruption during its ageing process.

 Unlike other microcomputers from the era, the System/23 uses 9-bit RAM instead of the simpler 8-bit one.
 This is due to the use of the ninth bit to store parity data.
 This storage is part of an error-detection mechanism that is used to detect errors in the memory during runtime.
 In case of finding such an error, the system generates an interrupt and is halted.
 Another distinctive trait is that the motherboard contains no RAM, because it is contained in one of two boards that contain the required integrated circuits.
 Whilst the maximum RAM capacity the computer can manage is 272 KB, the detection and identification system limits the computer to 128 KB.
 The available capacities for the memory boards are 32 KB and 64 KB respectively.
 This implies that the memory capacity for this computer is between 32 KB and 128 KB in increments of 32 KB, being the most common configuration 64 KB.
 In fact, there are various submodels according of the memory capacity and floppy drive units and type.
 Finally, it is necessary to explain that the integrated circuits employed in its RAM are unusual in the sense that they are piggybacked, fact that spread rumors that the memory was redundant when in fact they are a variant of the TMS4116, the TMS4132.